7:340-AP1- School Student Records

-Upon receipt of a court order of protection that prohibits a Respondent’s access to records, the Building Principal shall file it in the temporary record of a student who is the protected person under the order of protection.
-No information or records shall be released to the Respondent named in the order of protection.
+Upon receipt of a court OP that prohibits a Respondent’s access to records, the Building Principal shall file it in the temporary record of a student who is the protected person under the OP.
+No information or records shall be released to the Respondent named in the OP.
 750 ILCS 60/222(f).

 K. Parenting Plans

-Upon receipt of a parenting plan under the Illinois Marriage and Dissolution of Marriage Act (750 ILCS 5/, amended by P.A.
-99-90), the Building Principal shall file it in the temporary record of a student who is the subject of the parenting plan.
+Upon receipt of a parenting plan under the Ill.
+Marriage and Dissolution of Marriage Act (750 ILCS 5/), the Building Principal shall file it in the temporary record of a student who is the subject of the parenting plan.